Online Cardiology Certificate Programs with Training Information

 Although professional credentialing is considered optional, the BLS reports that most employers are now requiring candidates to obtain certification.
 Cardiovascular Credentialing International (CCI) and the American Registry of Diagnostic Sonographers (ARDMS) both provide professional credentials for cardiovascular technologists and technicians.
 Requirements for credentialing typically require candidates to complete an accredited education program and earn a passing score on the credentialing examination.
 Once professional credentials are obtained, technologists are required to maintain their certification by completing a set number of continuing education credits.

-Related to Online Cardiology Diploma and Certificate Programs with Training Information
+Related to Online Cardiology Certificate Programs with Training Information

 - Recently Updated